 Work with Youth?

-If you are concerned about the math, science, and technology literacy of elementary and high school students and willing to invest a little bit of your time and energy, IEEE-USA's K-12 STEM Literacy Committee can help you find out how you can make a difference.
+If you are concerned about the math, science, and technology literacy of elementary and high school students and willing to invest a little bit of your time and energy, IEEE-USA's K-12 STEM Literacy Activities can help you find out how you can make a difference.

 Are You an Organizer?